 How can Alexander Technique help?

-Hello, I'm an Alexander technique teacher based in south Bristol, in easy reach of Bristol Temple Meads station.
-Essentially Alexander Technique is a skill that brings greater ease and efficiency to all activities of living.
+I'm an Alexander technique teacher based in south Bristol, in easy reach of Bristol Temple Meads station.
+With the Alexander Technique you can learn how to achieve greater ease and efficiency in all activities of living.
 People turn to the Alexander technique for a variety of reasons: to help relieve musculoskeletal pain, to improve vocal or physical performance, for better posture, movement and coordination and to feel more relaxed, balanced and alert in daily life.

 Here are some quotes from famous people who have benefitted from Alexander Technique lessons,